braysia/covertrack/doc/HOW_TO_WRITE_INPUT_FILE.md

 Similarly, if you want to add your function, you can add it by writing in any __*_operations.py__.
 Each modules have different requirements.
 Take a look at STRUCTURES.md.

+### Tuning parameters
+Normally parameter tuning requires the iterations of parameter setting and visually validation the results.
+Before running jobs in parallel (for this we use fireworks), I process just one folder untill it gives you good tracking results.
+You can tune parameters for each modules sequentially.
+e.g. If preprocessing looks nice, you can run `covertrack -3 input.py` and it will only run the segmentation.
+Check images created under _segment_ folder by eyes, tune parameters and run the same module again untill you get good result.
+Once segmentation looks good, you can move on to tracking and so on.
+See `covertrack --help` for other command line options.

+Optionally, _covertrack/notebooks_ folder provides some useful tools for parameter tunings for some modules.
+Open up `segment_optimization.ipynb` through jupyter notebook.
+This is the visualization tool where you can interactively try different operations and parameters.